|IN THIS EDITION

-Tech and Aging Industry Perspective on Successful Aging
+Tech and Ageing Industry Perspective on Successful Ageing

 This seminar treated economic, housing, health outcomes, government policy, technology innovation, and investment factors key to one central fact: that in the US, nearly 20% the population will be over 65 by 2030.
 Elsewhere in the world, the numbers are already much higher with Japan way ahead at 26%.